 Stanley Edward Watling BEM was the son of Edward and Ethel Watling, of Woodbridge, Suffolk and the husband of Phyllis Watling.
-He was commissioned in the Grenadier Guards and volunteered for airborne forces.
 He was an orphan and was raised by his grandmother and an aunt in the Suffolk village of Bredfield.
 Stanley excelled at school in sports and academically and was one of the last to be evacuated from Dunkirk whilst serving with the Grenadier Guards.
 He met his wife in 1937 and they had three children Tony, Anne and Terry.

 Lieutenant Watling successfully completed his parachute training on course number 99 at RAF Ringway, from 19 January to 3 February 1944.
 His course report stated “Efficient leader and pupil, always cheerful and reliable”.